The Pan-STARRS1 Surveys: The Pan-STARRS System

 \subsection{Site}

 The Pan-STARRS telescopes (both PS1 and PS2) are located at Haleakala Observatories (HO) on the island of Maui on the site of the Lunar Ranging Experiment (LURE) \citep{1973egfs.conf..433C}.
 Measurements by the HO Differential Image Motion Monitor (DIMM) show the site has a median image quality of 0.83 arc-seconds (the mode is 0.66 arc-seconds).
 On average 35\% of the nights on Haleakala are photometric, with an additional 30\% usable with very low extinction or more than 60\% of the sky clear of clouds.
 The wind pattern is predominately trade winds from the east-northeast, with occasional ``Kona" winds from west-southwest.
 PS2 is due north of PS1, the center of the two telescope piers is separated by 20.05 meters.
 The domes are situated in the wake of the flow from trade winds into the crater wall.
-Detailed metrics of the site characteristics will be published elsewhere (Chambers, 2017 in prep).
+Detailed metrics of the site characteristics will be published elsewhere (Chambers, 2019 in prep).
 More recently the Daniel K. Inouye Solar Telescope (DKIST)\footnote{http://dkist.nso.edu/} has been erected to the south-south west of the Pan-STARRS facility.
 The ultimate impact of DKIST operations on the Pan-STARRS environment is not yet fully known, their operational plan is to manufacture ice at night for use in the daytime cooling of DKIST, and subsequently dissipation of heat into the atmosphere at the summit.

 The International Astronomical Union has determined that the acceptable level of Radio Frequency Interference outside an observatory doing optical and infrared observations should be less than $2\mu W/m^2$ integrated over the radio spectrum.
-This is exceeded at Haleakala and at the start of the PS1 Mission, radio frequency interference from various Federal and commercial transmission sites near the summit was an issue.
-However with the relocation of TV broadcasters to the Ulukalapua site, this problem has been mitigated and we see no evidence of RFI in GPC1.
+This is exceeded at Haleakala and at the start of the PS1 Mission, radio frequency interference (RFI) from various Federal and commercial transmission sites near the summit was an issue.
+However after the relocation of TV broadcasters to the Ulukalapua site in 2009, the level of RFI was reduced to the point where we see no evidence of RFI in GPC1.
 However cellphone transmission, wifi transmission, and microwave ovens have a noticeable effect and are not allowed at the Observatory.